agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 - The agent's softmax parameter: $$\alpha$$
 - The agent's discount rate (for the Possibly Discounting model): $$k$$ or `discount`

-For each parameter, we plot a time-series showing the posterior expectation of the variable on each day.
+For each parameter, we plot a time-series showing the posterior expectation of the parameter on each day.
 We also plot the model's posterior predictive probability that the agent would do the work on the last day (assuming the agent gets to the last day without having done the work).
 This feature is called `predictWorkLastMinute` in the codebox.

 TODO: ideally we would do this as actual online inference.